zeroluck/docs/sources/faq/index.md

 ## Who wants open source access management?

 The Internet will not become a safer place if only big companies can afford security.
 If organizations had to pay a license fee for every web, email and DNS server, the Internet would be a much smaller place.
 Even companies that may opt for a non-open-source solution, may need a cost effective solutions to recommend to partners.
-If you need your partners to support secure open standards for security, you cant ask them to buy expensive enterprise software.
+If you need your partners to support secure open standards for security, you cannot ask them to buy expensive enterprise software.
 Finally, privacy advocates around the globe prefer open source security solutions.
 Black boxes are anathema to application security.

 ## What are the future identity protocols and is the Gluu Server future-proof?